Need to know

 Although none of the Ikea wall ovens we tested made our Recommended list in our wall oven reviews, they all scored very well, especially given their low price point.

 Likewise, Ikea offers quality options when it comes to cooktops across its gas, ceramic and induction ranges.
 Our experts were impressed by their performance for their modest prices, and three models scored a CHOICE Recommendation after rating higher than 80% overall.
 Some models definitely perform better than others, so check out our full review results to get the best one.

 If you're considering an Ikea cot, it's important you take a look at our cot reviews as their range varies notably in terms of quality, ease of use and safety.

-We've tested six cots with mixed results – we recommend two models while others have minor failures or ease of assembly issues.
+We've tested four cots with mixed results – we recommend one model while others have minor failures or ease of assembly issues.

 The Nekyld scored a CHOICE Shonky Award in 2019 and has since been discontinued.